builtbymonkey/ee-db-trace/README.md

 The general concept is to trace your local db changes and store them into a release file.
 Release files can be deployed through FTP/GIT/SVN/Etc, after deploy you can do an install of the release, pushing all your db changes.

+##Requirements
+- MySQL as DB
+- ExpressionEngine 2.6 or higher

 ##Installation

 - Copy database driver mysql_trace folder to system\codeigniter\system\database\drivers